3 Preparation for antiretroviral treatment

 - They should not have untreated active depression.

-- They are strongly advised to disclose their status to at least one person.
+- They are strongly advised to disclose their status to at least 1 person.

-- They must have access to an antiretroviral centre and HIV clinic.
+- They must have access to an HIV clinic.

 - They should have the support of their partner, a friend or family member.